brabster/tw-site-mkdocs/docs/posts/2024-04-13-mkdocs-material-insiders-fine-grained-tokens/index.md

 ![Aiming an arrow at a target as a hero image](./assets/hero.jpg)

 `mkdocs-material-insiders` is the version of `mkdocs-material` with extra sponsor-only features.
 I wanted to use some of those features, but I didn't like the risk of GitHub classic personal access tokens.
 I'll describe how fine-grained access tokens, currently in beta, mitigate the risk and how I set up to use them for local development and in CI.
+The solution works, because that's how I wrote and published this post!

 <!-- more -->